 6.6.
 How do I store leftovers?

-Store leftover stuffed jalapeños in an airtight container in the refrigerator for up to 3 days.
-Reheat them in the oven or microwave before serving again.
+Keep them in an airtight container in the fridge for up to 3 days.
+Reheat in the oven or microwave before eating again.

 Bean Dip-Stuffed Jalapeños